MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

 > [!TIP]
 >
-> It is mandatory to enter the T.C.A.N, on all TCS Transactions.
+> It is mandatory to enter the T.C.A.N. on all TCS Transactions.

 ## To set up assessee code